jakobkuemmerle/Shopping-Store-Price-Elasticity-Model/README.md

 - understand what data is missing, and whether the missing data is random or not.
 - fill more missing data based on information between tables
 - develop a relevant business question

+### October 21 - October 27
+1. SKUinfo table
+- We continued to do some data exploration and tried to understand the data.
+For the SKUinfo table, we tried to identify some columns that contain categorical values, and come up with the corresponding column names.
+For instance, we can initially set column 6 as color, column 7 as size, column 9 as brand.
+We still need to figure out the columns that contain numerical values.

+- We can further check the relationship between the columns next week to further identify the column information.

+#### Next step:
+- come up with a business question
+- further cleaning the data